 As early as late March, the story of Luda Hromye started circulating.
 Together with her mother and aged grandmother, she was sheltered by a stranger and, in a few days, threatened by him at knifepoint.

-Social networks and sites even post questionable classified ads like “Will shelter only young women/girls.”
-Some journalists went as far as conducting an experiment by calling the number given in the ad.
+Social networks and sites even post questionable classified ads like, “Will shelter only young women/girls”.
+Some journalists went as far as conducting an experiment by calling the numbers given in the ads.

 One way or another, the main rule is as follows: Refugees must use only accredited buses/microbuses to reach their destinations.
-Banners are posted on the walls to warn instruct refugees in protecting from trafficking.
+Banners are posted on the walls to warn and instruct refugees on protecting themselves from trafficking.

-Volunteers no longer let us film/photograph refugees sleeping in hundreds of cots in enormous halls.
+Volunteers no longer let us film or photograph the refugees sleeping in hundreds of cots in enormous halls.
 Encountered all over the place, these restrictions and rules are hard to bypass.
 We journalists explain to volunteers that this is the face of war that the whole world must see.
-Deep down inside, however, we know that the world does not need to be convinced anymore that what is happening in Ukraine is an outright war anymore … that entire families, frightened and driven out of their homes, somehow fit on a single cot, sometimes even with whatever the belongings they have managed to salvage and carry with them.
+Deep down inside, however, we know that the world does not need any more convincing that what is happening in Ukraine is an outright war… that entire families, frightened and driven out of their homes, somehow fit on a single cot, sometimes even with whatever belongings they have managed to salvage and carry with them.

-Dressed in yellow and orange vests, Poles work in shifts, doing their best to let the fleeing have at least a few hours of sleep and rest, something shaping in the process into a new humanitarian approach, in a way.
+Dressed in yellow and orange vests, Poles work in shifts, doing their best to let the fleeing have at least a few hours of sleep and rest, something somehow shaping into a new humanitarian approach.
 Poles do not want refugee camps to typify their humanitarian philosophy.